loda-lang/loda-programs/oeis/list5.md

 * [A277644](http://oeis.org/A277644) ([program](277/A277644.asm)): Beatty sequence for sqrt(6)/2.
 * [A277645](http://oeis.org/A277645) ([program](277/A277645.asm)): Beatty sequence for 3+sqrt(6).
 * [A277690](http://oeis.org/A277690) ([program](277/A277690.asm)): Smallest possible number of sides of a regular polygon with unit sides and circumradius n.
+* [A277692](http://oeis.org/A277692) ([program](277/A277692.asm)): Mendelsohn-Rodney sequence: number of court balanced tournament designs that are available for a given set of teams n.
 * [A277708](http://oeis.org/A277708) ([program](277/A277708.asm)): a(n) = Least prime divisor of n with an odd exponent, or 1 if n is a perfect square.
 * [A277722](http://oeis.org/A277722) ([program](277/A277722.asm)): a(n) = floor(n*tau^2) where tau is the tribonacci constant (A058265).
 * [A277723](http://oeis.org/A277723) ([program](277/A277723.asm)): a(n) = floor(n*tau^3) where tau is the tribonacci constant (A058265).